Huliaipole offensive

-As part of the southern front of the Russo-Ukrainian war, a military engagement between the Russian Armed Forces and Ukrainian Armed Forces for control over the Ukrainian city of Huliaipole and the northern surrounding area began in September 2025.
+As part of the southern front of the Russo-Ukrainian war, a military engagement between the Russian Armed Forces and Ukrainian Armed Forces for control over the Ukrainian city of Huliaipole and the northern surrounding area began in September 2025 and ended with the Russian capture of the city in January 2026.

 Background

 Huliaipole has been a frontline city since the early stages of Russia's full-scale invasion in 2022, with the line of contact stagnating just south of it.
 The city witnessed intensive shelling in the years that followed.
 Citizens from Huliaipole who decided to stay went to live underground in their basements.
-According to Ivan Fedorov, the governor of Zaporizhzhia Oblast, only 500 civilians remained in Huliaipole by late 2025.
+According to the governor of Zaporizhzhia Oblast, Ivan Fedorov, only 500 civilians remained in Huliaipole by late 2025.

 Following the Russian capture of Velyka Novosilka in January 2025, its forces continued advancing westward toward the Dnipropetrovsk region.
 By 1 September, the Russian army seized the village of Komyshuvakha, located at the border junction of the Donetsk, Dnipropetrovsk and Zaporizhzhia Oblasts.

 Offensive

+Opening advances and crossing of the Yanchur river

-On 12 September 2025, the Russian Armed Forces began advancing westwards from their positions along the administrative border of Donetsk Oblast into the Dnipropetrovsk region, capturing the villages of Sosnivka and Ternove.
+The Russian Armed Forces began advancing westwards from their positions along the administrative border of Donetsk Oblast into the Dnipropetrovsk region, capturing the villages of Sosnivka and Ternove on 12 September.
 The next day, Russia said its forces seized the village of Novomykolaivka.
 Further south, Russian forces also started to advance west of Velyka Novosilka into the northeastern outskirts of the Zaporizhzhia region by securing Olhivske.
 Continued Russian assaults to the west along the Huliaipole – Velyka Novosilka road resulted in the capture of Novoivanivka by 19 September.
-That same day, a Russian drone attacked a civilian car in Huliaipole, killing a married couple.
-In eastern Dnipropetrovsk, elements of the Russian 36th Motorized Rifle Brigade raised Russian flags in multiple locations of Berezove, located to the west of Ternove.
+That same day, Ivan Fedorov reported that a Russian drone attacked a civilian car in Huliaipole, killing a married couple.
+In eastern Dnipropetrovsk, elements of the Russian 36th Motor Rifle Brigade raised Russian flags in multiple locations of Berezove, located to the west of Ternove.
 In the final week of September, Russian forces increased control around Berezove by taking control of Kalynivske and Stepove, which was denied by the Ukrainian military.

 In early October, Russian assault units made further gains to the west with the capture of Verbove.
 Simultaneous assaults began to the north of Malynivka, where Russian forces were able to advance into eastern Poltavka.
 On 7 October, units of the Ukrainian 141st Mechanized Brigade launched a counterattack in eastern Dnipropetrovsk resulting in the recapture of Sosnivka and Sichneve.
 In northeastern Zaporizhzhia, Russian troops advanced into Novovasylivske and Novohryhorivka.
 The following week, Russian forces seized the village of Oleksiivka, located to the north of Verbove.
 A Russian push west of Verbove led to the capture of Pryvillia, thus reaching the Yanchur river.
-Meanwhile, in Poltavka, Russian troops took full control of the village by 19 October.
+Meanwhile in Poltavka, Russian troops took full control of the village by 19 October.
 Geolocated footage indicated that Russian forces established a bridgehead across the Yanchur river with the seizure of Zlahoda (formerly Pershotravneve).